Aliases for HCN2 Gene

 GeneCards Summary for HCN2 Gene

-HCN2 (Hyperpolarization Activated Cyclic Nucleotide Gated Potassium Channel 2) is a Protein Coding gene.
+HCN2 (Hyperpolarization Activated Cyclic Nucleotide Gated Potassium And Sodium Channel 2) is a Protein Coding gene.
 Diseases associated with HCN2 include Sinoatrial Node Disease.
-Among its related pathways are Sweet Taste Signaling and Neuroscience.
-GO annotations related to this gene include identical protein binding and voltage-gated potassium channel activity.
+Among its related pathways are Transmission across Chemical Synapses and TarBasePathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and voltage-gated potassium channel activity.
 An important paralog of this gene is HCN4.

 UniProtKB/Swiss-Prot for HCN2 Gene